Tracks names are date formatted as YYMMDDHHMM or YYMMDD_HHMMSS. For example, the name of the track that started on 8:30AM Nov 6, 2025 is 2511060830.

 Position and depth data in the tracks will not always be accurate.
 Mistakes have been made.
 USE AT YOUR OWN RISK.

-The 251210 track in Google Earth (the KML and GPX files).
-This is Zora’s track in the chronically skinny channel behind Jekyll Island, GA.
+The 260304_101242 track in Google Earth (the KML and GPX files).
+This is Zora’s track in the chronically skinny Little Mud River at the mouth of the Altamaha River in Georgia.
 Picket heights are proportional to depth.
 Red pickets represent depths 7 ft or less.
-Depth, position and tidal offset data are displayed when a picket is clicked (in Google Earth, not in the image above).
+Depth, position and time of data capture are displayed when a picket is clicked.
 U.S. depths are referenced to the MLLW datum.
 Canadian depths are not tidally compensated.